camh-/jobber/doc/design.md

 A job can be run under a filesystem root to prevent the job accessing any files outside of that directory hierarchy.
-By default, a job runs in the same filesystem namespace as the process running the job.
+By default, a job runs in the same filesystem namespace as the process running the job, apart from `/proc` which is per-job.
+This will be implemented by putting each job in its own mount namespace.
+Where a distinct filesystem root is not specified, `/proc` in the container will overlay `/proc` of the host.

-A job may be run isolated from the network with no network interfaces.
-Multiple levels of future enhancement are possible here: run with just a loopback device, set up network overlays and attach jobs to particular overlays, etc. None of these will be in the initial implementation.
+A job may be run isolated from the network with no network interfaces or may share all the host's network interfaces.
+Subsequent iterations of this project may add the ability to specify which network interfaces should be in the container.
+It is not planned to add any network overlay capability through veth or tun/tap devices such as is available with Kubernetes.

 Every job runs in its own PID namespace - that is, it cannot see any process but itself and its children, and the PIDs it can see are independent of others on